Best IEP Dispute Tool for Colorado Parents Who Can't Afford an Attorney

 Can I really dispute an IEP without an attorney in Colorado?

 Yes.
-The majority of Colorado IEP disputes resolve through state complaints, mediation, or informal resolution — none of which require an attorney.
-CDE state complaints are designed for parents to file directly.
-Colorado's free ESSU mediation doesn't require legal representation.
-The critical factor isn't whether you have a law degree — it's whether you cite the right statute and follow the right procedure.
+State complaints, mediation, and informal resolution do not require an attorney.
+CDE state complaints are designed for parents to file directly, and Colorado's free mediation through the CDE Office for Dispute Resolution within ESSU does not require legal representation.
+The critical factor isn't whether you have a law degree — it's whether you organize the facts and follow the procedure.
 That's what the templates provide.

 What if the district has an attorney at the IEP meeting?

-If the district brings an attorney to an IEP meeting, they're required to notify you in advance under ECEA.
-This signals a serious dispute.
-At this stage, consider consulting an attorney yourself — many offer initial consultations for $150-$300 to assess your case.
-The paper trail you've built with the Playbook gives any attorney a head start, saving you billable hours.
+If the district brings an attorney to an IEP meeting, consider consulting an attorney yourself if the dispute is complex.
+The organized paper trail you've built with the Playbook can give any attorney a head start and may reduce review time.

 Is Legal Aid Foundation of Colorado a good free option?